 New York Times cuts negative reference to Facebook's Sheryl Sandberg from story

-The New York Times altered a story on the departure of Facebook’s chief information security officer over its handling of Russian interference in the social network, leaving out details that seemed to cast Facebook COO Sheryl Sandberg in a negative light.
+The New York Times has been accused of altering a story on the departure of Facebook’s chief information security officer over its handling of Russian interference in the social network, leaving out details that seemed to cast Facebook COO Sheryl Sandberg in a negative light.

+But the Times has denied the accusation, which appeared in Dan Abrams' Law & Crime blog.

 Dan Abrams' Law & Crime blog pointed out that the original version of the story included a mention that Facebook’s COO Sheryl Sandberg was at odds with Stamos over his push for more transparency.